jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <a href="https://gfycat.com/ifr/EnragedEverlastingDunnart" target="_blank" class="button small">Reader</a>

 _Per the great Jeff Goldblum, "Life finds a way."
-Likewise, we hate doing the BS jobs antagonist have us do, to justify staying with the policy and culture of mass-production.
+Likewise, we hate doing the BS jobs antagonist make us do to justify staying with the work culture of mass-production.
 To smile more, we need to adopt the economic policy of digital mass-collaboration.
-The open-source community is how we can upgrade ourselves.
+The open-source community is already building it for us.
 Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## The Open-Source Community

 Open-source is a growing community of inventors, designers, and programmers.
 They are the successors of the first Internet Age protagonists.
 With honest hearts and genius minds, they're leading us all into the modern age.
 They live, breath, and promote collaboration at places like GitHub, Wikipedia, Discord, Dribbble, Udemy, Stack Overflow, and Discourse.

 These modern-day Jedi have given Main Street the levers of power we need to upgrade ourselves to digital mass-collaboration.
 Even if not too many people don't realize it yet.
-Most of you and your friends still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
+Most people still think things like retail stores, manufacturing, and education are industries only for Big Governments or Big Business to control.
 However, because of the open-source community, there are already countless new tools for ordinary people to take control of their work, education, identities, and lives.

 Forget the bullshit jobs and eight different bosses.
 Cinderella can now stop praying her fairy godmother gets her past the palace gates because open-source has given everyone an invitation to the party of economic freedom.